 First Things First:

 Can’t find Cine Meter on the App Store?
-If you’re on an iPad running iOS 6 or later, the App Store app defaults to showing only iPad apps.
+If you’re on an iPad running iOS 6 or newer, the App Store app defaults to showing only iPad apps.
 Select “iPhone Apps” at the top of the screen, and Cine Meter should appear.